For all you landlords out there, here are a few handy tips from us

 What level of service do you want from your agent?

 You need to figure out how much involvement you want from your estate agent.
 Do you just want them to find you a tenant and conduct all the security checks, or would you like them to look after the ongoing rent-collection and property management?
 Of course, there is an additional cost for the agent's ongoing involvement, but it could save you a whole lot of hassle in the long run.
+You shouldn’t forget that being a Landlord involves numerous pieces of legislation which you will need to keep up to date with if you choose to go it alone.

 In choosing your agent, don't automatically opt for the agent that offers the lowest fee.
 This may prove to be a false economy.